 Medusa Pumpkin Face

-Medusa artwork is a natural for Halloween, as the gorgon is easily associated with witches.
+Medusa artwork is a natural for Halloween, as the gorgon is easily associated with Halloween witches.

-Use this Medusa pumpkin-face template as a guideline to do your carving on a medium-sized pumpkin or hard-shell gourd.
-The latter is a great substitute for a pumpkin if you want your ornament to last a long time.
+Use this Medusa pumpkin-face template as a guideline to do your carving or painting on a medium-sized pumpkin or hard-shell gourd.
+The latter is a great substitute for a pumpkin if you want your ornament to last for a long time.